quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 In the dynamic allocation method, the load balancer assigns server IDs dynamically so that configuration does not require fixed server ID assignment.
 This reduces linkability and simplifies configuration.
+However, it also limits the length of the server ID and requires the load balancer to lie on the path of outbound packets.

 To summarize, the load balancer forwards incoming Initial packets arbitrarily and both load balancer and server are sometimes able to infer a potential